 There are groups online that have used the internet and media outlets to exploit this weakness in our nature.

-A lot of fake news has spread in recent years.
-Some are perfectly innocent pranks, but others have a darker side.
+A lot of fake news has been spreading in recent years.
+Some are innocent pranks, but others have a darker side.

 Here’s a few examples:

 One example of a funny story that circulated on Twitter involved Starbucks.